 When you eventually sell your La Linea property, three taxes come into play:

 1. Capital gains tax (IRPF or IRNR).
 The profit between your purchase price and sale price is taxed.
-For Spanish tax residents, gains are taxed on a sliding scale: 19% on the first €6,000, 21% on €6,001-50,000, 23% on €50,001-200,000, and 27% above €200,000.
-Non-residents pay a flat 19% (EU) or 24% (non-EU).
-Your original buying costs (ITP, notary, etc.) can be added to the purchase price to reduce the taxable gain.
+For Spanish tax residents, gains are taxed on a banded IRPF scale: 19% on the first €6,000, 21% on €6,001-50,000, 23% on €50,001-200,000, and 26% above €200,000 (as of May 2026).
+Non-residents pay a flat 19% (EU/EEA) or 24% (non-EU).
+Your original buying costs (ITP, notary, and so on) can be added to the purchase price to reduce the taxable gain.

 2. Plusvalía municipal.
-As described above.
-The seller pays this to the La Linea Ayuntamiento.
+As described above, the seller pays this to the La Linea Ayuntamiento.

 3. 3% retention (non-residents only).
 If the seller is a non-resident, the buyer must withhold 3% of the purchase price and pay it directly to Hacienda as an advance on the seller's capital gains tax.
-The seller then claims this back (or against the liability) when filing their tax return.
+The seller then claims this back (or against their liability) when filing their tax return.

-Given the treaty-driven price increases in La Linea, capital gains tax is something every investor should factor into their exit strategy.
+Given the treaty-driven price increases in La Linea (the town average reached €2,386/sqm in January 2026, up 33.22% year-on-year), capital gains tax is something every investor should factor into their exit strategy.
 A property bought for €80,000 and sold for €120,000 generates a €40,000 gain, which for a non-EU resident means roughly €9,600 in capital gains tax.

 Frequently Asked Questions